couchbaselabs/dcp-documentation/indexing.md

 The indexer will establish a connection to the UPR server and tells it:

-* Which partitions it’s interested in;
+* Which partitions it’s interested in
-* The last partition version it has seen (see the UPR specification for details about this);
+* The last partition version it has seen (see the UPR specification for details about this)
-* The sequence number for each partition, after which the UPR server should start sending mutation notifications and document bodies.
+* The sequence number for each partition, after which the UPR server should start sending mutation notifications and document bodies
+* The squence number where the stream should end

 From this point on, the UPR server starts sending all the information about mutations and their corresponding document bodies, and the indexer just does the same work as it used to do before the UPR-era.
-The UPR stream will keep pushing items to the indexer.
-In case the indexer doesn’t want new items, it can pause the stream.
-The UPR server might terminate the stream after too long inactivity.

 #####Conditions that UPR streams must respect

-An UPR stream must capture a consistent snapshot of the datastore.
-That is, for any document ID, it can send at most one notification related to that document (creation, update, delete).
+An UPR snapshot contains at most one notification related to that document (creation, update, delete).
+Snaphots are sent in order, i.e. that a mutation in a previous snapshot happened before the mutation in the current one.

 #####Dealing with snapshots